Devadharshini-Nagarajan/Questionnaire/README.md

 ## Contents to add

+**Minor features**:
 - More Unit Testing
+- Send Success, Error messages from BE
+- Unit test for API
 - Move reducer types to shared common file
 - Make interfaces common and use it everywhere (Eg: Question interface in Question props)
 - Accessibility